ayushi-24git/pipeline-trivy-fs/README.md

 </h1>
 This repository demonstrates Trivy, a vulnerability management tool for images and containers.
 It uses Tekton pipeline under the hood.

-The repo contains two tasks.
-Vulnerable-image pulls a sample image from Dockerhub, which is vulnerable.
-Task scan-image scans that pulled image through Trivy tool.
+The repo contains a single task, scan-fs, which scans the given folder on your local through Trivy tool.
+Since Trivy can only scan repositories with lock files, if your filesystem contains any kind of lock files, you can straightway **cd** inside the folder and do `trivy fs .`.
+Otherwise, you can first generate a lock file and then  scan the repo.
+Here, I have tried to generate Pipfile.lock file for my Python project on local and then scanned it for vulnerabilities.

 If you have **minikube** on your laptop, do a `minikube start` and run the following commands: